nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_API.md

 >
 > That sounded like good knowledge, so you reach quickly for the pen on your desk, click it open and scribble a note in your notepad.
 >
-> Maggies smiles blandly.
+> Maggie smiles blandly.
 "Oh, it's all there in the file."
 She waves at the folder.
 >
 > "So the chief said I should talk to you to get started?"
 You ask after a brief pause.
 >